rossta/rossta.github.com/source/blog/2016-02-03-recurring-events-in-ruby.md

 Montrose::Recurrence.new(every: 3.hours)
 ```

-`Montrose` aims to provide useful feedback when you run into exceptions:
+`Montrose` tries to provide useful feedback when you run into exceptions:

 ```ruby
 r = Montrose.total(1)